decretist/Dissertation/Chapter4/chapter4.md

 first-recension *dicta* from *de Penitentia*.
 A stylo plot including the *de Penitentia* sample, with somewhat lower values of PC1 and PC2, was therefore introduced at the end of the presentation for completeness.
-Since in order to be consistent with the 2-dimensional visualization, Zipf's law, and Burrows's Delta discussions, all of the stylo plots in Chapter 4 thus far have included the first-recension *dicta* from *de Penitentia*, inverting the logical flow of the original presentations.
-It is therefore appropriate to close Chapter 4 with a discussion of a stylo plot *excluding* the first-recension *dicta* from *de Penitentia*.
+Since, in order to be consistent with the 2-dimensional visualization, Zipf's law, and Burrows's Delta discussions, all of the stylo plots in Chapter 4 thus far have included the first-recension *dicta* from *de Penitentia*, inverting the logical flow of the original presentations.
+It is appropriate to close Chapter 4 with a discussion of a stylo plot *excluding* the first-recension *dicta* from *de Penitentia*.
 (See Figure 10 below.)